VERIFY BEFORE RELYING

 Reread the whole textbook Review your wrong-answer log

-Watch a 6-hour crash course Answer targeted practice questions
+Watch a long crash course Answer targeted practice questions

-Memorize every statute number Know the rule tested from the statute
+Memorize every statute number Know the rule the statute creates

-Learn obscure appraisal vocabulary Drill the three approaches and depreciation
+Learn obscure appraisal vocabulary Drill the approaches and depreciation

 Take three full exams in one day Take one short mixed set and review it deeply